4 things you need to know about low back pain.

 3. What are the diagnostic methods for Low Back Pain?

 A proper diagnosis of what causes the pain is essential prior to being able to prescribe a treatment plan.
 The doctor will usually start with a detailed questioning of the patient’s symptoms and history.
-For example, you can expect your orthopedic spine surgeon in Fort Lauderdale to ask you questions such as: where do you feel the pain?
+For example, you can expect your orthopedic spine surgeon to ask you questions such as: where do you feel the pain?
 How can you describe it (dull, sharp, sudden, radiating, etc.)?
 Does it get worse during specific times or positions?
 Have you had any injuries in the past?
 Your doctor may also ask you about your daily habits, your diet, or your everyday activities.
 This will give him a general idea about the source of pain and allow him to proceed with proper examination.
 Other diagnostic methods include:

 - Palpation, during which the doctor checks for any muscle spasms, tender areas or other abnormalities in the back with his hands